jmetzger/training-kubernetes-docker-en/kubernetes/architecture.md

 ### Kube-proxy

-  * Läuft auf jedem Node
+  * runs on every node
-  * = Netzwerk-Proxy für die Kubernetes-Netzwerk-Services.
+  * = network proxy for the kubernetes-network-services.
-  * Kube-proxy verwaltet die Netzwerkkommunikation innerhalb oder außerhalb Ihres Clusters.
+  * Kube-proxy manages the network communication inside and (to/from) the outside of the cluster

-## Referenzen
+## source:

   * https://www.redhat.com/de/topics/containers/kubernetes-architecture